 Inveraray is 60 miles north of Glasgow and 45 miles from Oban.
 Regular bus services from Glasgow, Oban and Campbeltown.
 SatNav PA32 8XF.

-Tearoom and Shop on site.
+Tearoom and shop on site.
 Free parking with castle and garden entrance.
 Pre-booking via website recommended.
 Tours with the Head Gardener can be arranged in advance.
 Only assistance dogs within the castle and garden.
-Please check the website for current opening days and times, further information and accessibility. www.inveraray-castle.com
+Please check the website for opening days (currently shut Tuesdays and Wednesdays) and times, further information and accessibility. www.inveraray-castle.com